intangere/Carbon/README.md

 Final Game Design Project
 Features
 <hr>
--Four player minimum requirement per game
+-Four player minimum requirement per game<br>
--Duplicate usernames are not allowed
+-Duplicate usernames are not allowed<br>
--Duplicate game ID's are not allowed
+-Duplicate game ID's are not allowed<br>
 -Supports hands up to 25 card hands, Upon having 25 cards a message pops up recommending you uninstall this as you are terrible at it
 -Blocks hackers for the most part
 -BS button is functional